TS-ZH-Informatik/java-Grafik-Component/README.md

 Tag07 Scripts

-+Use JTextField components to provide space for user input: final int FIELD_WIDTH = 10; // In characters final JTextField rateField = new JTextField(FIELD_WIDTH);
++ Use JTextField components to provide space for user input: final int FIELD_WIDTH = 10; // In characters final JTextField rateField = new JTextField(FIELD_WIDTH);

-+Place a JLabel next to each text field:
++ Place a JLabel next to each text field:
 JLabel rateLabel = new JLabel("Interest Rate: ");